 About Bon Banh

 Before Bon Banh, the Kims owned a deli in New York City called Angela’s Sandwich Shop, which was located at 1428 6th Avenue.
 Due to Covid-19, the owners, who have been in the food business for 12 years, were forced to close down the shop in March 2021.

 “My husband always had an interest in the food industry.
-He took over an already established deli in the city and made some changes to it to make it his own, which is how Angela’s Sandwich Shop came about,” Kathy shares.
-“It was doing very well but unfortunately we had to close it because it was impacted heavily by Covid.”
+He took over an already established deli in the city and made some changes to it to make it his own, which is how Angela’s Sandwich Shop came about,” Kathy shared.
+“It was doing very well, but unfortunately we had to close it because it was impacted heavily by Covid.”